DrLachie/DrLachie.github.io/_posts/2025-03-28-First-post.md

 ![Ausbias Final Logo](/assets/images/banner_logo.png){: height="300" }

 If you want to generate the logo yourself, all the code is in [our github](https://github.com/ausbias/ausbias.github.io/tree/main/logo_stuff)!

+Fun trivia: the logo initially included Geelong, but not Canberra.
+It was pointed out that while we do have members who work and reside in Geelong, missing our nation's capital was perhaps sub-optimal.